Equipment Loan Program

 Speed Feedback Signs

-The Iowa Department of Transportation recently provided funding for two SafePace speed feedback signs: one post-mounted (proper post(s) supplied by applicant) and one trailer-mounted.+
+The Iowa Department of Transportation has provided funding for two SafePace speed feedback sign trailers.

 Equipment may be picked up in-person at the Institute for Transportation or in some cases shipped, so long as the equipment is properly insured.
 For larger items such as the retroreflectometer, wood inspection equipment, and speed feedback signs, in-person pick up is recommended.